b-kennedy0/b-kennedy0.github.io/privacy-policy-terms.md

 To protect against legal liability

 **Security Of Data**
 The security of your data is important to us, but remember that no method of transmission over the Internet, or method of electronic storage is 100% secure.
 While we strive to use commercially acceptable means to protect your Personal Data, we cannot guarantee its absolute security.
+We use measures such as encryption, firewalls, and access controls to protect Personal Data against unauthorised access or disclosure.

 **Service Providers**
 We may employ third party companies and individuals to facilitate our Service ("Service Providers"), to provide the Service on our behalf, to perform Service-related services or to assist us in analysing how our Service is used.